15 Successful Companies Using Node.js in 2025: The Power of JavaScript

 Walmart logo

-APIs communicate procedures between an application and another related application, operating system.
+APIs communicate procedures between an application and another related application or operating system.

 Some of Yandex’s libraries include yandex-translate, yandex-music-api, and maps.

-Citibank is a bank which, naturally, offers financial services – both offline and online.
+Citibank is a bank that, naturally, offers financial services – both offline and online.

 The company uses Node.js for its mobile services with the framework Hapi.js as a willing accomplice.